marekDeveloper/playoffsmoment.com/README.md

 I think I just need to create taxonomy vocabularies and Feeds can create items into lists, we'll see.

-Creating 2 vocabularies "NFL Conference" & "NFL Division" - /admin/structure/taxonomy
+Creating 2 vocabularies "NFL Conference" & "NFL Division" - /admin/structure/taxonomy.
-Created both and empty list of terms for now
+Created both and empty list of terms are there for now.

 ## 6. Team content type